 butter for frying

-2. Mix oil, garlic and thyme leaves and spread on the fillets evenly.
+2. Mix oil, garlic and thyme leaves together and spread the mixture on the fillets evenly.

-4. Wipe off extra marinade, preheat frying pan, add butter and fry fillets on high heat until brown.
+4. Wipe off extra marinade, preheat frying pan, melt butter and fry fillets on high heat until brown.

 6. When the meat temperature reaches 54 degrees Celsius (130 Fahrenheit), remove from the oven.
-Then place it in a warm oven (maximum 55 degrees Celsius (131 Fahrenheit)) for 10 minutes.
+Wrap in foil and allow to cool for 10 minutes.

 Homemade lamb sausage